-If the water in which barley is boiled, is given to a person suffering from diarrhoea it gives him instant relief.
+If the water in which barley is boiled is given to a person suffering from diarrhoea, it gives him instant relief.

 ~ Pleopeltis polypodioides, also known as the resurrection fern.
-The resurrection fern gets its name because it can survive long periods of drought by curling up its fronds, appearing grey-brown and dead.
-However, when just a little water is present, the fern will uncurl and reopen, appearing to “resurrect” and restoring itself to a vivid green colour within about 24 hours.
+The resurrection fern gets its name because it can survive prolonged periods of drought by curling up its fronds, appearing grey-brown and dead.
+However, when just a little water is present, the fern will uncurl and reopen, appearing to “resurrect” and restoring itself to a vivid green colour within 24 hours.

 ~’Chasmanthe floribunda, African cornflag.